ecurry15/Rock-Paper-Scissors/README.md

 ## Description

 Hi, this is my first Javascript project.
 It is a Rock, Paper, Scissors game that allows users to play against the computer.
-The game plays in 5-round increments and keeps tally of each until the game ends.
-The user will type in their choice, the computer will randomly select an option, and then the results will show in the console log for each round as well as at the end of the game.
+The player and the CPU both start with a score of 5.
+If the player wins, the CPU score decreases by one and vice versa if the CPU wins.
+When a score hits zero the game is over and the winner is shown.
+The first version worked with the console.log, the final version works with a user-interface.
 The idea comes from "theodinproject.com".

 #### Languages